Forty Caves Expansion, Berlin

 Like Forty Caves, the Matthews Property Features Interesting Rock Formations.
 Photo by SVT.

-The Matthews Family has offered to sell this property to SVT, and we are eager to accept this opportunity to permanently protect the land and
+The Matthews Family offered to sell this property to SVT, and we were eager to accept the opportunity to permanently protect the land and

 • Safeguard water resources and forest health